Tobacco Addiction: Symptoms, Causes, Effects, Treatment, And Prevention Measures

 The National Institute on Drug Abuse (NIDA) recommends behavioral treatments such as Cognitive Behavioral Therapy, Motivational Interviewing, and mindfulness as effective approaches to treating tobacco addiction.
 Tobacco addiction is treated in 4 ways: NRT, inhaler, medication, and psychological treatment options.

-1. NRT
+NRT

-2. Spray Or Inhaler
+Spray Or Inhaler

-3. Medications
+Medications

-4. Psychological And Behavioral Treatment
+Psychological And Behavioral Treatment

-Processes like hypnotherapy, cognitive-behavioral therapy, and neuro-linguistic programs can help addicts change their views and thoughts about tobacco addiction.
+Processes like hypnotherapy, cognitive-behavioral therapy, and neuro-linguistic programs help addicts change their views and thoughts about tobacco addiction.

 How Does Tobacco Addiction Affect Pregnancy And Childbirth?

+Tobacco addiction severely affects pregnancy and childbirth by increasing risks of miscarriage, preterm birth, low birth weight, and birth defects.
+Nicotine restricts blood flow to the placenta, depriving the fetus of oxygen and nutrients.
+It also increases the likelihood of placental abruption (dangerous detachment) and sudden infant death syndrome (SIDS).
 According to the National Cancer Institute, smoking doubles one’s risk of abnormal bleeding during pregnancy and delivery.
 This could result in premature birth, low birth weight, and a high rate of sudden infant death syndrome (SIDS).

 Where To Find Treatment For Tobacco Addiction?